A summary of why IOTA’s refutation of a vulnerability by DCI labs is absurd

 Sergey saying EU-CMA doesn’t matter for digital signatures because his system does additional validation is like saying:

 - You shouldn’t be worried about an exchange keeping all of your coins in an hot wallet because nobody knows where this computer is and there is a password.

-- You shouldn’t be worried about having very passwords because the passwords are strong.
+- You shouldn’t be worried about re-using passwords because the password are strong.

 Are these examples silly?
 Sure.
 But they share the same spirit.
 There is a security weakness that is technically mitigated by an external factor.
 But that mitigating factor is very tenuous, especially for something security-critical.
 What if that exchange with the large hot wallet was securing $1B?
 It totally breaks your security model.
 That IOTA devs risked $1B in user funds — in their own words, because they didn’t know a better way than testing their not peer-reviewed, custom cryptographic primitive in a production system than to just deploy it and see if someone breaks it — it’s absurd. (see: letter #4 of email leaks)

 Why are security researchers concerned if the real-world attacks do not seem that practical yet?